 Some aspects of their business or performance aren’t going the way they foresaw.
 Although the coachees seek help and call it ‘Support,’ they have no clear idea what a business coach will bring to the table.

 To speed up the connection and ‘chemistry’ between a business coach and business owner, E-Scan was introduced.
 It helped the coach to talk about the person behind the business and its problems and build a sound coaching relationship right from the start.

 Small business coaching services

 Every entrepreneur is unique, so is their path to business growth and emotional intelligence.
-Thus, small business owners need to discover what works for them and their business.
+Thus, small business owners need to discover what works for them and their businesses.
 However, many never get to make it successful businesses.
 So, as a small business coach, you can help to speed up this problematic, unpredictable process with action plans, coaching programs, and coaching sessions.

 Something to keep in mind when you talk to a prospect who is considering business coaching about the extra unexpected added value that you provide as a business coach.
 Entrepreneurs don’t know upfront what they are going to learn.
 So, this is what you should tell your prospects.